Waterloo Public Library

 The Waterloo Public Library (abbreviated as WPL) is the public library system for Waterloo, Ontario, Canada.
-Founded in 1888, the library has four branches, as of May 2022.
+Founded in 1888, the library has four branches, as of May 2025.

 Services

-The three branches offer print and digital resources, programs for all ages.
-The John M. Harper Branch has bookable study rooms and non-commercial groups.
-This branch and the Main Library both have rooms for rent for commercial groups.
-The Main Branch has a VHS tape converter.
+The Waterloo Public Library has an extensive collection of books that are available to be borrowed.
+The Waterloo Public Library also offers a variety of services through its four locations.
+Patrons are able to book laptops or other devices such as photo scanners, microfilm machines, or VHS converters.
+Patrons can use the library to access the internet, use 3D printing, and get tech support.
+There are also a variety of spaces available for patrons such as quiet study spaces, spaces available for rent to individuals or groups, "Digispace" which is a recording area, "Gamerspace" at the Eastside Branch, or the Maker Bar.

 History

-The Waterloo Mechanics' Institute purchased their first books in 1876 and stored them on a table in Town Hall.
-This was the forerunner of the Waterloo Public Library.
-They had a $2.00 annual subscription fee to use these materials.
+The Waterloo Mechanics' Institute began in 1875, it was inaugurated 18 February 1876.
+The institute purchased their first books in 1876 and stored them on a table in Town Hall.
+They had a $2.00 annual subscription fee to use these materials, later reduced to $1.00.
+Subscribers were asked whether they wanted English or German books.
 The funds were used to purchase more books and eventually shelves.

-In 1888, the Mechanics' Institute transferred their assets to the brand new Waterloo Free Library.
-By 1902, the Waterloo Free Library contained 7,013 works.
+In 1888, the Mechanics' Institute transferred their assets to the municipality of Waterloo to form the Waterloo Free Library as a result of public demand.
+In 1900, the education department threatened to withhold funds for the library if suitable reading rooms were not built.
+A proposed solution advocated for the creation of a reading room in town hall which would have displaced the firefighters.
+The unpopular nature of this proposal led the Mayor to solicit the Carnegie Corporation to build a new library building.
 In 1902, $10,000 were granted by Andrew Carnegie to build the Carnegie Library building (located at 40 Albert St, across from the current Main Branch).
+The library was opened in 1905.
+One provision of the grant was that the municipality fund the library at ten percent or more of the total for maintenance.

 First librarian

 Emma Belle Roos served as Waterloo's librarian from 1905 to 1949.
-She was born November 15, 1880, to Henry and Mary Ann (née Springer) Roos and was the granddaughter of former Waterloo mayor Moses Springer.
 Roos began her career as librarian in 1905 when the city's Carnegie library opened.
 She had previously worked as part-time librarian of the free library that had been housed at city hall, a position she began at the age of 21.
 By 1948 the library holdings at grown to 17,000 books and Roos, who spent many years working alone, had a full-time assistant.
 She retired on August 1, 1949, and was honoured during a dinner held at the Walper Hotel and attended by Waterloo mayor Vernon Bauman.
-Roos died on December 9, 1970, at 90 years of age and was buried at Mount Hope Cemetery in Kitchener.